-1. Get Hardware Cloth
+1. Get hardware cloth.

-Depending on the size of the melon you need to protect, cut out a square of wire that will be large enough to wrap around the fully mature melon and still fold up on either end.
+Depending on the size of the melon you need to protect, cut out a square of hardware cloth that will be large enough to wrap around the fully mature melon and still fold up on either end.

 Once you’ve cut the wire square in half and secured it in place, cut 3-4 straight lines on each end starting from the outer edge of each end.

-6. Cage Your Melon
+6. Cage your melon.

 Insert your melon into the open end of its melon cage.
 Fold up the last set of end flaps and secure them with metal string wire while being careful not to damage the stem of the plant attached to the melon.

-7. Watch, Harvest, Eat and Share!
+7. Watch, harvest, eat and share!

 Once your melons are ripe, untie one end of their cages, harvest them, and enjoy!
 You can compost your melon rinds, pickle them, or if you’re a kind-hearted soul, put the rinds out near your garden as a peace offering to your defeated rodents.